FAKE NEWS | Hollywood Denies Pandering to Chinese Market

 Once an afterthought, the Chinese market has become increasingly important to Hollywood, with studios jostling for access to China’s 1.4 billion consumers.
 China’s government only allows 34 foreign films to air in the country each year, prompting studios to make movies with a Chinese dimension, or even to include completely pointless scenes with tenuous Chinese connections – like Batman going to Hong Kong to capture a random criminal in The Dark Knight, and Iron Man getting surgery from two Chinese doctors (played by local stars Wang Xueqi and Fan Bingbing) in Iron Man 3 – to increase the chances of their films being amongst them.
-Disney has gone through the greatest lengths of all, filming part of the 2020 Mulan movie in Xinjiang, where over a million Uyghurs have been imprisoned, often just because of their ethnicity and religion, and thanking a number of Chinese state entities in the credits for allowing it to do so.
+Disney has gone to the greatest lengths of all, filming part of the 2020 Mulan movie in Xinjiang, where over a million Uyghurs have been imprisoned, often just because of their ethnicity and religion, and thanking a number of Chinese state entities in the credits for allowing it to do so.
 It also shared the script of the movie with Chinese authorities to avoid any controversy and guarantee a China release, and cut a kiss scene between Mulan and her love interest because it didn’t play well with a Chinese test audience.
-The COVID-19 pandemic has only intensified this trend, with Hollywood studios even more reliant on China for revenue, since its cinemas are now reopening after it successfully contained the virus, while most cinemas in the West remain closed.

 But Horn warned that Chinese moviegoers are growing increasingly sophisticated, and that such blatant attempts to cater to them aren’t going to cut it anymore.